avtarman/Artus-3D-Resources/examples/Control/ArtusLiteControl/ManusGloveControl/README.md

 ## Installation

-1. Download the Manus Glove SDK (2.3.0.1) from the [Manus website](https://my.manus-meta.com/resources/downloads/quantum-metagloves)
+1. Download the *MANUS Core - SDK (2.3.0.1)* and the *MANUS Core - Installer* from the [Manus website](https://my.manus-meta.com/resources/downloads/quantum-metagloves)

 2. Open the solution file in Visual Studio: \MANUS\MANUS_Core_2.3.0.1_SDK\MANUS_Core_2.3.0.1_SDK\ManusSDK_v2.3.0.1\SDKClient\SDKClient.sln

-3. Copy the contents of the SDKClient.cpp  and SDKClient.hpp files with the respective files in this repository
+3. Copy the contents of the *SDKClient.cpp* and *SDKClient.hpp* files with the respective files in this repository

-4. Build Solution in Visual Studio
+4. Build Solution in Visual Studio.
+There will be an error but you can ignore it.
+The terminal should display the following messages:

-5. An updated exe file should be produced: \MANUS\MANUS_Core_2.3.0.1_SDK\MANUS_Core_2.3.0.1_SDK\ManusSDK_v2.3.0.1\SDKClient\Output\x64\Debug\Client\SDKClient.exe
+5. An updated exe file should be produced at this location: \MANUS\MANUS_Core_2.3.0.1_SDK\MANUS_Core_2.3.0.1_SDK\ManusSDK_v2.3.0.1\SDKClient\Output\x64\Debug\Client\SDKClient.exe
+   You can now close Visual Studio

+6. Launch the *MANUS Core - Installer* and follow the set up instructions

+7. Launch the *MANUS Core Application* and connect the dongle to the computer

+8. Turn on the glove tracker and make sure it is connected to the MANUS Core

-6. In the manus_glove_controller.py file (\Sarcomere_Dynamics_Resources\examples\Control\ArtusLiteControl\ManusGloveControl\manus_glove_controller.py), change the path in line 36 to the path on your computer for the SDKClient.exe file
+9. In the manus_glove_controller.py file (\Sarcomere_Dynamics_Resources\examples\Control\ArtusLiteControl\ManusGloveControl\manus_glove_controller.py), change the path in line 36 to the path on your computer for the SDKClient.exe file

-7. Install the required Python packages:
+10. Install the required Python packages:
     ```sh
     pip install pyyaml
     pip install psutil